florzanetta/lumina/README.md

 [![Build Status of master](https://travis-ci.org/hgdeoro/lumina.png?branch=master)](https://travis-ci.org/hgdeoro/lumina)

-Photography management software oriented to both labs and professional photographers.
+Photography management software oriented to facilitate the exchange of photographies and images for professional users, including photographers, photo labs, printing houses, and their customers.

-This project is centered in the need of the photographers and labs for an integrated system to help and facilitate the communication between them and the final customers of their work.

-We aim to achieve a system that can integrate the work that now photographers and labs are doing manually and help them connect in a way that simplyfies their workflow, saves time and optimizes communication.
+We aim to achieve a system that can integrate the work that now photographers and other parties are doing manually and help them connect in a way that simplyfies their workflow, saves time and optimizes communication.

-We expect to do this by creating a web interface that both labs and photoghaphers can use to interact with their respective clients and that can adapt to both their needs.
+We expect to do this by creating a web interface that users can use to interact with their respective clients and that can adapt to their needs.

-We believe this will add substancial value to the operations of labs as well as photographers and represent a differentiating factor to offer to their customers.
+We believe this will add substancial value to the operations and represent a differentiating factor to offer to their customers.

 Virtualenv
 ----------